Chapter 14 : The Practice Kiss

 Malfoy took a step towards her, leaned so close their noses almost touched, and said with a hoarse voice, "What if she proves to him she's not playing?"
 While he said this, his right hand moved closer to Hermione's left, his thumb brushed gently the back of her hand.

 Hermione flinched at the contact.
 The sudden closeness, the sudden proximity became too intimidating; it caused her heart to skip a beat or two.
 She could feel his warm breath on her cheek.
 She closed her eyes.
 She could feel...
 She sighed, deep inside she was fighting the urge to lean towards him and do things that might indeed be considered base treachery against her friends.
-Thou shalt not covet thy enemy,
+Thou shalt not covet thy enemy, she thought.

 This was absolutely not happening.
 She opened her eyes again and craned her neck to meet his gaze, smiling uncertainly, "Are we already in the middle of our little game, Malfoy?
 Hayden's not around to see us like this."